auth0/docs/articles/guides/migration-oauthro-oauthtoken.md

 ### Changes to Responses

-* The returned Access Token is valid for calling the [/userinfo endpoint](/api/authentication#get-user-info) (provided that the API specified by the `audience` param uses RS256 as signing algorithm) and optionally the resource server if one was specified.
+* The returned Access Token is valid for calling the [/userinfo endpoint](/api/authentication#get-user-info) (provided that the API specified by the `audience` param uses RS256 as signing algorithm) and optionally the [custom API](/api-auth/apis) if one was specified.
 * The ID Token will be forcibly signed using RS256 if requested by a [public client](/clients/client-types#public-clients).
 * A Refresh Token will be returned only if the `offline_access` scope was granted.